Durham County Cricket Club: 2006 - 2015: One Day Trophy and County Championship victories

-County Championship wins

 In September 2008, Durham claimed their first County Championship by winning their final match of the season at Canterbury, against Kent.
-Durham won the match by an innings, condemning Kent to be relegated, and moving 8 points clear of runners up, Nottinghamshire.
-Twelve months later they retained their title defeating Nottinghamshire by an innings and 52 runs at a sun soaked Riverside Ground in front of 5,000 jubilant supporters.
-In September 2013 they won the Championship for a third time, beating Nottinghamshire by 8 wickets at Chester le Street.
+Durham won the match by an innings, condemning Kent to be relegated, and moving eight points clear of runners up, Nottinghamshire.

+Twelve months later, Durham retained their County Championship title defeating Nottinghamshire by an innings and 52 runs at the Riverside Ground.

+In September 2013 Durham won the County Championship for a third time after beating Nottinghamshire by eight wickets at Chester le Street.

+Durham won the 2014 One-Day Cup, defeating Warwickshire by three wickets in the final at Lord's on 20 September 2014.

+During this period of success Durham saw a number of homegrown players go on to make an impact on the England side.
+Players such as Paul Collingwood (who was the first Durham CCC player to hit a Test century and double century and captained England to victory at the 2010 ICC World Twenty20), Steve Harmison, Liam Plunkett, Graham Onions, Ben Stokes (who became England Test captain in 2022) and Mark Wood formed part of successful England sides of the 21st Century, including the 2005 Ashes series, 2009 Ashes series, 2010 ICC World Twenty20, 2010–11 Ashes series and 2015 Ashes series.
+Other Durham players to feature for England during this time included Phil Mustard, Scott Borthwick, Keaton Jennings and Mark Stoneman.